A few months ago, I started noticing something strange on my own website.

 - images

-So your traffic is not only fighting other websites.
-It is fighting the whole search page.
+So your article is not only competing with other websites.
+It is competing with the whole search page.

 This is very important.

-Traffic means people actually click and visit your website.
+Traffic means a person actually clicks and visits your website.

 AI Overviews can increase visibility but reduce traffic.